stepzen-dev/examples/with-coingecko/README.md

-# StepZen Example: `with-firebase`
+# StepZen Example: `with-coingecko`

 ## Introduction

 This project builds a GraphQL API connected to CoinGecko's API using StepZen.
 We will use the `@rest` directive to generate our GraphQL schema.
+You can refer to the documentation [here](https://www.coingecko.com/en/api/documentation)

 ## Getting Started